bertoferrero/simple_csv_joiner/README.md

 - Retain the header from the first file and ignore headers from subsequent files.
 - Support for custom delimiters.
 - Option to transform decimal numbers from `3.55` to `3,55`.
+- Option to include the source filename in a specified column.
 - Efficient memory usage: processes input line by line and employs a buffered writer.

 ## Requirements